Planning

 Pair this guide with our destination hub and neighborhood breakdown for Mostar.

-When a day trip is enough
+When a day trip is actually better

 What makes a stop feel worth it